About the Community-Led Development District

 We will create a Tax Increment Financing (TIF) District in the Cully neighborhood that uses future increases in property tax to fund projects now.
 And make sure the community decides how that money is used and who gets to use it.
 Under state law, TIF funds can only be used for land acquisition and buildings, rather than services or programs.
 Things that our community might choose to pay for could be: maintaining current affordable housing and creating new permanently affordable housing, land banking for future community-led development, creating community-held affordable commercial space for small businesses, creating venues and programming for arts and culture, and anything else that prevents displacement and creates stability for community members who are harmed by the status quo of gentrification.

 Market-driven change is already happening.
 Rents and property values are going up, which means that more people are being displaced or excluded from Cully.
 Now is the time to slow or halt that process and make sure change is instead community-driven, before it’s too late.
-We plan to have a final draft of the plan to present to City Council for approval by the summer of 2021.
-If the City Council adopts that plan by the end of 2021, it would go into effect in July of 2022.
+Through extensive community engagement, research, and collaboration with the City of Portland, we are drafting an official TIF District Plan, along with a new governance system that puts community members in leadership positions for as long as the TIF district would exist (20-25 years).
+We plan to present our proposed TIF District Plan to City Council for approval in 2022, with the TIF District then going into effect on July 1, 2023.

 FREQUENTLY ASKED QUESTIONS